mihirchronicles/mihirchronicles.github.io/content/bookshelf/connect.md

 - Emotions give rise to facts.
 The important distinction is between cognitions (thoughts), which tell what is, and emotions (feelings), which tell how important it is.
 The other benefit of emotions is that they actually give meaning to facts.
 Feelings also can indicate the intensity of an experience.
 Emotions provide color, drawing others to us in a way that being utterly unemotional and rational does not.
 If emotions are so valuable, why do we downplay them?
 In many cultures, logic and rationality hold sway as the coin of the realm.
 We also tend to stigmatize “being emotional” and are advised not to “wear our emotions on our sleeves.”
 Men, in particular, are socialized not to display emotion, while women who work in male-dominated environments often feel conflicted about how much emotion to show for fear of being seen as too sensitive and insufficiently tough, or as “dramatic.”
 - What comes first, safety or disclosure?
 Taking the risk when you don’t know the outcome is central to building deep personal relationships.
 On this journey, you have to trust the process, believing that in the long run, by disclosing first, you are more likely to build trust, gain acceptance, and achieve the relationship you most want.
 This is what “having agency” is all about.
 - If advice is so often useless, why do people continue offering it?
 Perhaps because another’s issues seem so much easier to solve than our own.
 Perhaps because we want the chance to exhibit our analytical skills.
 Or perhaps we want to be the Lone Ranger who rides into the distressed town, resolves the issue to the townsfolk’s adoration, and then rides away after leaving the silver bullet!
-- On personal relationships such as your partner-all relationships have trade-offs, but for a relationship to be sustainable, each person has to have enough of their needs met, and each must give things up.
+- On personal relationships such as your partner – all relationships have trade-offs, but for a relationship to be sustainable, each person has to have enough of their needs met, and each must give things up.
 Over time, the benefits have to exceed the costs.
 The best relationships continue to evolve as each person discovers new needs, seeks different benefits, and learns to deal with and let go of prior limitations.
 - Ten ways you give away influence:
     - Assuming that your needs are secondary to the other’s
     - Not listening to your feelings
     - Letting yourself be interrupted
     - Backing down when someone disagrees with you
-    - Avoiding conflict-not disagreeing with the other, keeping things nice
+    - Avoiding conflict – not disagreeing with the other, keeping things nice
     - Not giving feedback, assuming the problem is probably yours
     - Being concerned about being liked/approved of and seeing that as most important
     - Minimizing the importance of your comments